Address6290 N Valentine Ave

 Fresno, California 93711

 Announcement:8 January 1999

 Groundbreaking and Site Dedication:20 March 1999 by John B. Dickson

 Site:2.34 acres | 0.9 hectares

 Exterior Finish:White Sierra granite quarried in Raymond, California

-The Fresno California Temple was the fourth temple built in California, the second built in Northern California, and the first built in the Central Valley.
+The Fresno California Temple was the fourth temple built in the state of California and the first built in the Central Valley of California.

-"From the days of the sailing of the ship Brooklyn to San Francisco Bay in 1846 and the forced march of the Mormon Battalion, California has taken a key role in the history of the Church," said Elder John B. Dickson of the Seventy and president of the North America West Area, who presided over the groundbreaking services."This is another of those great days."
+"From the days of the sailing of the ship Brooklyn to San Francisco Bay in 1846 and the forced march of the Mormon Battalion, California has taken a key role in the history of the Church," said Elder John B. Dickson of the Seventy and president of the North America West Area, who presided over the groundbreaking ceremony for the Fresno California Temple.
+"This is another of those great days."